On Adaptive Frequency Sampling for Data-driven Model Order Reduction Applied to Antenna Responses: Numerical Examples

 \subsection{8$\times$2 T-Slot Loaded Dipole Array}

-For the next-to-last benchmarking example, we use the frequency response of a $8\times2$ T-slot loaded dipole array, see inset of Fig. \ref{fig:loadedDipoleTestPlot}.
+For the next-to-last benchmarking example, we use the frequency response of a $8\times2$ T-slot loaded dipole array, see inset of Fig.~\ref{fig:loadedDipoleTestPlot}.
 The antenna element used in this example is fully metallic, unlike the original T-slot loaded dipole element from \cite{kolitsidas_rectangular_2014}.
 The frequency response is calculated using an in-house \gls{MoM} solver for \num{400} samples in the range \SI{0.5}{\giga\hertz} to \SI{15}{\giga\hertz}, and can be seen in Fig. \ref{fig:loadedDipoleTestPlot}.
 The frequency band of the simulation has been extended beyond the bandwidth of the antenna to provide rapidly changing out-of-band data to test the methods on.

-In Fig. \ref{fig:loadedDipole_bench}, the \gls{RMSE} of the sampling methods is displayed.
-The Theta I algorithm yields a noticeably smaller \gls{RMSE} for the same number of interpolation points used compared to the other methods.
-The three adaptive methods, Theta I, Pradovera and Theta II, are observed to yield a distinctly lower \gls{RMSE} than any predetermined distribution (after \num{40} interpolation points used).
+In Fig.~\ref{fig:loadedDipole_bench}, the \gls{RMSE} of the sampling methods is displayed.
+The Theta I algorithm yields a noticeably smaller \gls{RMSE} for the same number of frequency points used compared to the other methods.
+The three adaptive methods, Theta I, Pradovera and Theta II, are observed to yield a distinctly lower \gls{RMSE} than any predetermined distribution (after \num{40} frequency points used).
 The difference in performance between the Loewner framework and vector fitting is also clear.

-Figure \ref{fig:loadedDipoleTestPlot} shows the interpolants generated from using the Loewner framework with \num{46} interpolation points sampled according to the Theta I and Pradovera algorithm.
-In the lower plot of Fig. \ref{fig:loadedDipoleTestPlot}, the relative errors between the interpolants and the true frequency response are displayed.
-Notice how the Theta I algorithm yields a smooth error distribution around $10^{-2}$.
-Comparing the obtained sampling distributions of the two methods and the frequency response, we see a high distribution of samples in regions with rapid change in the frequency response.
+Figure~\ref{fig:loadedDipoleTestPlot} shows the surrogate models generated from using the Loewner framework with \num{35} frequency points sampled according to the Theta I and Pradovera algorithm.
+To increase visibility, only a selection of scattering parameters have been plotted, among them the most difficult to approximate.
+In the lower plot of Fig.~\ref{fig:loadedDipoleTestPlot}, the relative errors between the surrogate models and the true frequency response are displayed, as well as the approximated error.
+Comparing the relative errors corresponding to the two methods, the relative error corresponding to the Pradovera algorithm is considerably greater in the \num{6.5} and \num{10.5} GHz range, which yields visible errors in the model.
+These errors occur for responses below \num{-40} dB in absolute magnitude.
+The relative error corresponding to the Theta I algorithm is in contrast smoother.
+Additionally, the relative error of the Theta I generated surrogate model is accurately approximated using \eqref{eq:errorApprox} with $N = 300$.